 SEND stands for Special Educational Needs and Disability.

 - All children are individuals and their abilities in each area of the curriculum vary across a wide spectrum.
-Class teachers are used to providing lessons and activities which ensure good progress for pupils whatever their level of ability.

 - All schools have a duty to be accessible and inclusive for the children within their community.
 It is our job to support parents in providing the best possible education for children.
 For the vast majority of children that will be through attending their local mainstream school.

 - There are four broad areas of need within SEND: Cognition and Learning Needs Communication and Interaction Needs Social, Emotional and Mental Health Needs Sensory and/ or Physical Needs

 - We do not ‘fit’ a pupil into a category, but rather provide support based on their particular area/s of need as stated in the Code of Practice: “These four broad areas give an overview of the range of needs that should be planned for.
 The purpose of identification is to work out what action the school needs to take, not to fit a pupil into a category.
 In practice, individual children or young people often have needs that cut across all these areas and their needs may change over time.
 For instance, speech, language and communication needs can also be a feature of a number of other areas of SEND, and children and young people with an Autistic Spectrum Disorder (ASD) may have needs across all areas, including particular sensory requirements.
 The support provided to an individual should always be based on a full understanding of their particular strengths and needs and seek to address them all using well-evidenced interventions targeted at their areas of difficulty and where necessary specialist equipment or software

 - For a small number of children their needs may be better met at an alternative setting.
 In those circumstances we have a role to support parents in identifying and accessing what is best for their child.